mutsumi1008/TGUnity/README.md

 # TGCon
-C# script for Unity, which gathers EEG data from Neurosky's ThinkGear (e.g. Mindwave ).
+C# script for Unity, which connects to Neurosky's ThinkGear  (e.g. Mindwave) and gather EEG data.

 # Requirement
 Requires ThninkGearConnector.